Donate

 What to Expect

 You may get sick more often when you have asbestosis.
-As your disease progresses, you may need to make lifestyle changes such as using oxygen therapy, attending pulmonary rehabilitation and learning to go about your daily life in a way that keeps you from feeling too short of breath.
+As your disease progresses, you may need to make lifestyle changes such as using oxygen therapy, attending pulmonary rehabilitation and learning energy conservation tips that reduce you feeling short of breath.

-In advanced cases of asbestosis, patients may be hospitalized to help with breathing.
-As with all lung diseases, it is important to discuss with your doctor how to stay as healthy as possible.
-If your doctor thinks there may be a point when your asbestosis will cause you to be hospitalized, they might recommend a productive conversation about palliative care options, including filling out an advance directive and taking other steps so that all of your wishes are respected.
+As with all chronic lung diseases, it is important to discuss with your healthcare provider how to stay as healthy as possible.
+If your provider thinks there may be a point when your asbestosis will cause you to be hospitalized, they might recommend a productive conversation about palliative care options, including filling out an advance directive and taking other steps so that your treatment wishes are respected.